Common problems when using dilutions

 In tattoos, dilutions are the process of mixing inks with sterilized distilled water or another diluent to create a specific consistency.

-These are used to create different colour tones, shades, shading, and other effects.
+These are used to create different color tones, shades, shading, and other effects.

 The dilution process and subsequent application in tattoos is called Grey Wash and is widely used in tattooing, particularly in certain styles.
 There are several reasons why one might choose to dilute the inks, including:

-- Check consistency: Thinning the ink can help control consistency and flow, which is helpful for tattoos with fine lines or light shading.
+- Controlling consistency: Thinning the ink can help control consistency and flow, which is helpful for tattoos with fine lines or light shading.

-- Create shades and tones of colour: Different tones and nuances can be created by diluting the ink, which is very useful and recommended for creating shadows and details.
+- Create shades and tones of color: Different tones and nuances can be created by diluting the ink, which is very useful and recommended for creating shadows and details.

 - Adapt to different tattoo styles: Diluted ink can be used for styles like Realism or Black and Grey.
 When you need to work in layers, sometimes you have to use inks that generate a rather translucent.
 This is why diluting the inks is so essential in some styles.